HIRWA13/node-js-crud/README.md

 ##  Key features:
  with this application you can:
-- create a new task
+- add a new items
-- read all the tasks
+- read all items
-- read a specific task
+- read a specific item
-- update a task by marking it as completed
+- update an item by marking it as not needed from the list

 ## Technologies used:
 - Node js